Well, we're finally at the last chapter. I just wanna say thanks for reading this story. I hope you guys have enjoyed it.

 "I ran into Yuzu," he said, catching me off guard.
 His arrogant tone had completely disappeared, and now he sounded completely sympathetic.
 "She said you had talked to your mother."

-I moved to wipe the tears from my eyes, but before I could lift my hand, I felt a pair of arms wrap around me, pulling me into a tight embrace.
-Kiba held me close to his chest, enveloping me with his warmth, and I felt completely safe.
+I moved to wipe the tears from my eyes, but before I could lift my hand, I felt a pair of strong arms wrap around me, pulling me into a tight embrace.
+Kiba held me close to his chest, and I felt completely safe.

 "It's okay, Ikuko," he said just low enough for me to hear.
 "You're gonna be okay.
-I won't let anything happen to you, I promise."
+I won't let anything happen to you, I promise.
+I'll protect you."

-"I knew you liked me," he said, and I didn't have to look at him to know he was smirking.
+"I knew you liked me," he said after a while, and I didn't have to look at him to know he was smirking.

 When we entered the house, Kiba asked his mother, "Can Ikuko stay for dinner?"
 Then he stopped and smiled mischievously.
 "Say, Mom, Ikuko will be needing a place to stay for a while ..."